steven-genoptic/genoptic-error-handler/README.md

 #### How to push changes to NPM

-Logged in as steven-genoptic on the npm website, run `npm publish`.
+Logged in as steven-genoptic on the npm website: First run `tsc` to compile the index.js file within ./dist, then run `npm publish`.
 Make sure you update the version within the package.json